FROM OUR PRESIDENT

 One of the best things about our AFA is the fact that anyone who would like to support our Air Force may become a member.
 I have picked up a couple of civilians who had stated to me that, in retrospect, they wished they had joined one of our military branches years ago.
 After my explaining to them that our organization accepts anyone, they joined.

 I know I keep asking all of you to try to recruit just one person to our organization, which would almost double the size of our chapter, but it's because this is so important.
 During the past five or six years we have lost many chapter members, whether this has been due to the deaths of our aging membership, or members have moved away to a warmer climate.
-We have gained a bit and now have a little over one thousand three hundred members, which includes the members who transferred in from the closed Galesburg/Peoria Chapter 172.
+We have gained a bit and now have 1,022 members, which includes the members who transferred in from the closed Galesburg/Peoria Chapter 172.
 Our chapter area has now grown to the northern half of Illinois.

 Please keep recruiting in your minds.
 You may not be physically involved with our chapter, wanting to just be a member, read our magazine, and look at this website.
 However, you knew the importance of your becoming a member when you joined and nothing has changed in that respect.
 This is your chapter and we, as well as AFA on the whole, need your help.